-By law, all vessels engaged in economic activities - including freighters, passenger vessels, fishing boats and auxiliary boats - must be registered with the Maritime Administration and the Commercial and Movable Goods Registry.
+By law, all vessels engaged in economic activities - including freighters, passenger vessels, fishing boats and auxiliary boats - must be registered with the Marine and Water Bureau and the Commercial and Movable Goods Registry.
 The registration procedures are designed to verify its conformity with official requirements concerning technology, safety and environmental protection.
-Maritime registration is a prerequisite for vessels requiring commercial registration.
-There were 299 registered vessels at the end of 2011, including five that were newly registered during the year.
+Maritime registration is a prerequisite for vessels seeking commercial registration.
+There were 300 registered vessels at the end of 2012, including six that were newly registered during the year.

 In addition, maritime and commercial registration is required for vessels over 2.5 metres in length that are used for non-profit-making purposes, such as water sports, fishing or recreational activities.
 These include ocean-going, coastal, inshore, channel and river pleasure boats.
-There were 100 registered vessels in this category at the end of 2011, including nine new registrations.
+There were 107 registered vessels in this category at the end of 2012, including 14 new registrations.